jhutson/dotsboxes/README.md

 ## Getting Started

 ### Docker Containers
-In the root directory, run ```docker compose up -d``` to start the docker containers for nginx, DynamoDB, and LocalStack.
+In the root directory, run ```docker compose up -d``` to start the docker containers for nginx and DynamoDB.
 These are used by the backend.

 ### Backend
 The backend projects require Java 17.
 Recommend to use [SDKMAN!](https://sdkman.io) to manage JDK installs.
 To install Java 11 with SDKMAN!, run: